Three Nova Scotia farmers discuss how their faith guides their farming.

 Putting together a successful potluck supper takes a little creative spark, lots of organization and some good old-fashioned hard work.

-Some gardening mistakes are inevitable, but others can be easily avoided.
+Some gardening mistakes are inevitable, but they can often be easily avoided.

 As more people join in community supported agriculture, the drawbacks of the model are beginning to show and farmers are responding with innovative new approaches.